kawu/hhu-dl-materials-2019/sgd/README.md

 A pretty good explanation of momentum can be found in the [corresponding section of the overview](overview-momentum).

-SGD with momentum is pretty good, but often not enough to successfuly train a neural network.
+SGD with momentum is pretty good, but often not enough to successfully train a neural network.
 On the other hand, it is easy to understand and straightforward to implement.

 ### Adaptive learning rates

-Adaptive learning rates is a technique that involes setting the learning rates (the hyper-parameter we already use in the standard GD) for the individual parameters of the neural network separately.
+Adaptive learning rates is a technique that involves setting the learning rates (the hyper-parameter we already use in the standard GD) for the individual parameters of the neural network separately.